 As for me, I’ll be forever grateful that that therapist saw right through me all those years ago.
 She knew I was putting on a show and that I didn’t in fact, have it all figured out.
 Or anything figured out, really.

 She extended a hand to me, allowing me to let my guard down and be honest about what I needed.
 She showed me the value of being open to support from another person.

 These days I no longer avoid asking for help like the plague.
-If I need help in my business, I hire the experts.
-If I need help at home, I ask my partner or my parents to carry some of the burden.
+If I need help in my business, I hire experts.
+If I need help at home, I ask my partner or my parents to carry some of the burdens.
 And you know what?
 I have a much bigger capacity to experience joy because I’m not hell-bent on keeping up appearances.

 Imagine how different your life would look if you felt no shame in raising your hand for help when you needed it.
 Imagine if each of us did our part by showing each other that asking for help is a sign of strength because we’re better together.